DSy73/DSy73/README.md

 ## About

-I am a technology leader with over 23 years of experience in banking and information technologies, focusing on the design and delivery of mission-critical systems in highly regulated environments.
+Founder with over 26 years of professional experience in banking and information technologies, including 23 years within Türkiye İş Bankası, spanning mission-critical systems, legacy platforms, and enterprise-scale transformation initiatives.

 I am the Founder and Lead Architect of **Mentrova**, an AI-driven platform addressing knowledge continuity and talent allocation challenges in legacy-system-dependent industries, particularly finance.
 Mentrova applies predictive insight models and AI-supported matching to transform scarce human expertise into actionable institutional intelligence.